jackel-y/forecast-demand-curve/README.md

 git clone [https://github.com/jackel-y/FORECAST-DEMAND-CURVE.git](https://github.com/jackel-y/FORECAST-DEMAND-CURVE.git)
-cd FORECAST-DEMAND-CURVE

 ### 2. Set up the Virtual Environment
 It's highly recommended to use a virtual environment to manage project dependencies.

-python3 -m venv .venv
-source .venv/bin/activate  # On macOS/Linux
-.venv\Scripts\activate    # On Windows
-If you encounter a prompt to "Choose an option to handle the existing '.venv' environment", select "Use Existing" to proceed without changes.

 ### 3. Install Dependencies
 Install the required Python packages: